Our Blog

 Cyber Insurance is different to most other insurance policies because it is a package that contains several insurance policies in one.
 A common misconception is that it is only a liability policy, but it is much more than that.

-In addition to Privacy and Security Liability cover (e.g., a privacy breach that causes financial loss to others), Cyber Insurance covers businesses for Business Interruption, Emergency Incident Response, Data & System Recovery and Regulatory Fines & Penalties arising from a cyber event.
+In addition to Privacy and Security Liability cover (e.g., a privacy breach that causes financial loss to others), Cyber Insurance covers businesses for Business Interruption, Emergency Incident Response, Data and system Recovery, and Regulatory Fines and penalties arising from a cyber event.
 It can also protect businesses from cybercrime, like ransom payments and fraudulent payments an employee might make to a criminal pretending to be a service provider.

 These sections are explained further in this article.